 Really, though, all we need is a little space and a little time…

 Head along to a local yoga class or find somewhere you can be undisturbed at home or out in nature.
 If you’re new to yoga, I would definitely recommend beginning your practice with a qualified teacher.
 This is especially true if you have any conditions or issues in your body and be sure to chat to them about it before the session.
-However, if your doctor has said you’re fit for yoga and you can’t make it to a class, there are some wonderful videos on youtube.
+However, if your doctor has said you’re fit for yoga and you can’t make it to a class, there are some wonderful videos online.
 I love the “30 Days of Yoga with Adriene” series as a way to bring awareness and get your body moving if you really can’t get to a class.

 The more time we devote to the practice, the faster we see changes but it’s about regularity.
 Five minutes a day every day is going to have a greater impact on your body (and mind!) than a 90minute class every 2 months… But it’s also about consistency so either, continued over a long time, will effect change!

 My personal goal is to help everyone I can to find a daily practice that fits their lifestyle and needs.

 That could be as simple as performing one pose each day